mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 + Funktion (too tight coupling with Fabric, only one language python, reuse of camel connectors)
 + Fision   (Written in Go, only supported languages are Node & Python, based on http triggers)

-I really like the architecure design principles of Openfaas.
+I really like the extensible architecture and design principles of Openfaas.
 Also the project has rocketed in the last months wiht forks, stars (on the more trending github Go project) and user contributors so I think OpenFaas is here to stay.

 Keep up the good work, Alex!

 # Useful links